puppetlabs/puppet-docs/source/puppet/5.5/lang_data_time.md

 [hash_missing_key_access]: ./lang_data_hash.html#accessing-values
 [numbers]: ./lang_data_number.html

 A `Timespan` defines the length of a duration of time, and a `Timestamp` defines a point in time.
-To describe it simply, "two hours" is a duration that can be represented as a `Timespan`, while "three o'clock in the afternoon on November 8" is a point in time that can be represented as a `Timestamp`.
+To describe it simply, "two hours" is a duration that can be represented as a `Timespan`, while "three o'clock in the afternoon UTC on November 8, 2018" is a point in time that can be represented as a `Timestamp`.

 Both can use nanosecond values if available on the platform.